Thank you for your interest in the Top Gun Volleyball 12U Program! Registration is now open!!

 How do I register my daughter?

-Steps on how to register are found at the top of this page.
-Registration is now open and will remain open through March 3, 2017 or until all available spaces are filled.
+Registration is open now and remain open until December 1 or all available spaces are filled.
 We do expect to reach our maximum, so we recommend that you register early!

 Top Gun VBC is a member of the AAU (Amateur Athletic Union) and follow their guidelines, rules and regulations.
 In order fro any athlete to practice with Top Gun VBC, a valid AAU membership is required.
 Please see below to purchase one.

 If you have not registered for an AAU membership after September 1, 2017 then YES, you need one.

 An AAU membership is valid for one year (until August 31, 2018) or longer if you select a multi-year membership.
 This membership belongs to you and is valid for any sport offered by the AAU organization throughout the year.